mendersoftware/mender-docs/04.Artifacts/10.Yocto-project/03.Building-for-production/docs.md

 ### Preparing the client certificates

-You can either generate new certificates by following the guide for [generating certificates](../../../07.Administration/04.Certificates-and-keys/docs.md#generating-new-keys-and-certificates), or obtain the certificates in a different way - for example from your existing Certificate Authority.
+You can either generate new certificates by following the tutorial for [generating certificates](../../../07.Administration/04.Certificates-and-keys/docs.md#generating-new-keys-and-certificates), or obtain the certificates in a different way - for example from your existing Certificate Authority.
 In either case the certificates on the client and server must be the same.

 ### Including the client certificates